 This new speaker from Lenovo is a slightly cheaper and more colourful alternative to the Amazon Echo.
 It includes eight microphones that Lenovo claims can pick up speech from 16 feet away.

-It’s also powered by Amazon’s Alexa voice assistant, meaning you’ll get access to the same array of “skills” that you would with Amazon’s own hi-tech gadget.
-Similarly, Lenovo is touting the Smart Assistant as ideal for tasks like answering questions, managing calendars and to-do lists, and playing music.
+Also, as it’s powered by Amazon’s Alexa voice assistant, you would get the same software abilities that you would with Amazon’s own gadget on the Lenovo Smart Assistant.
+Similarly, Lenovo is promoting the Smart Assistant as an ideal taskmaster or virtual assistant like answering questions, managing calendars and to-do lists, and playing music.

 Razer Project Valerie

-Razer’s Project Valerie concept does just that by adding two foldable displays that expand out from the primary screen in the center.
+Razer’s Project Valerie concept does wonders for multitasking by adding two foldable displays that expand out from the primary screen in the center.
+This allows the user to work or play more all on one screen.

 Intel Credit Card-Sized Computer

-While some laptop and desktop computers are designed to be customized and upgraded, Intel is thinking about how we’ll be upgrading the various Internet-connected home appliances and robots we may own in the future.
+While some laptop and desktop computers are designed to be customized and upgraded, Intel is conjuring up ideas about how we’ll be upgrading the various Internet-connected home appliances and robots we may own in the future.

-Intel’s Compute Card, which is about the size of a credit card, is a mini-computer designed to be easily inserted into smart devices.
+Introducing Intel’s Compute Card, a mini-computer, which is about the size of a credit card, designed to be easily inserted into smart devices.

 PowerRay Aquatic Drone